inkline/inkline.io/src/pages/docs/components/icon.md

 You can also use text size utility classes to set the size of Inkline's icons.

 <example type="icon" :component="IIconSizeVariantsExample" :html="IIconSizeVariantsExampleHTML"></example>

-### Integrations

-Inkline provides integrations with the most popular free icon packs, out of the box.
-Here's why we chose this approach:
-- You have one simple component for all icon packs
-- The icons are rendered as SVGs and can be scaled up to any size
-- Small file size, natively tree-shakeable

-<integrations-table></integrations-table>

 ### Configuration